English

 A detailed progression of how reading is taught can be found in the reading progression grid.

-The reading scheme in our schools follow our phonics teaching sequence from 'Letters and Sounds'.
-We use colours to distinguish between the different levels of books, which match phonics phases, some phases are particularly large so there may be more than one colour band focused on the sounds from this stage.
+The reading scheme in our schools follow our phonics teaching sequence from Essential Letters and Sounds.
+We use colours to distinguish between the different levels of books, which match to the phonics teaching sequence to ensure children are only reading what they have already been taught.

 1. Decoding: the process of segmenting words into known sounds and blending them for meaning.